mlswg/mls-protocol/draft-barnes-mls-protocol.md

 to strongly authenticate the sender of a message; Application messages SHOULD use the signature scheme defined by the ciphersuite to provide the same property.

+Each participant maintains his own chain of Application secrets, where the first one is derived based on a secret chained from the Epoch secret.
+As shown in {{#key-schedule}}, the initial Application secret is binded to the identity of each participant to avoid collisions and allow support for decryption of reordered messages.

-The Application secret MUST be rotated for each Application message, independently from the Group secret updates, in order to provide stronger cryptographic security properties for messages.
-This secret is used to derive AEAD encryption keys and IVs used to encrypt and decrypt Application messages.
+Subsequent Application secrets MUST be rotated for each Application message, independently from the Group secret updates, in order to provide stronger cryptographic security properties for messages.
+This secret is then used to derive AEAD encryption keys and IVs used to encrypt and decrypt Application messages.
 Since Application AEAD keys are also automatically updated at each Group operation, the AEAD key exhaustion bound applies on a per message basis.